A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

 \subsubsection{TRECVID-VTT}

-Annually, from 2016 until 2020, the TRECVID organizers have proposed a new version of the development and test sets of the VTT task.
-For all these versions, the annotators were asked to combine in one sentence four facets if applicable~\citep{Awad2016TRECVIDHyperlinking, Awad2017TrecvidHyperlinking, Awad2018TRECVIDSearch, Awad2019TRECVIDRetrieval, Awad2020TRECVIDDomains}: \begin{itemize} \item Who is the video describing (such as objects, persons, animals)? \item What are the objects and beings doing (such as actions, states, events)? \item Where (such as locale, site, place, geographic)? \item When (such as time of day, season)? \end{itemize}
+Since 2016, the TRECVID organizers have proposed a new version of the development and test sets of the VTT task.
+For all these versions, a rigorous and monitored annotation process has been performed.
+The annotators are asked to combine in one sentence four facets if applicable~\citep{Awad2016TRECVIDHyperlinking, Awad2017TrecvidHyperlinking, Awad2018TRECVIDSearch, Awad2019TRECVIDRetrieval, Awad2020TRECVIDDomains}: \begin{itemize} \item Who is the video describing (such as objects, persons, animals)? \item What are the objects and beings doing (such as actions, states, events)? \item Where (such as locale, site, place, geographic)? \item When (such as time of day, season)? \end{itemize}

+To answer these questions and produce the video descriptions, the annotators receive training for the task.
+Their work is monitored, and feedback is provided.
+The NIST personnel is available for any questions or confusion during the process.
+This annotation process differentiates the TRECVID datasets from other datasets, which produce arguably better/more detailed descriptions than crowd-sourced datasets.

 Furthermore, for each of the videos, the annotators rated how difficult it was to describe them.
 The composition of each one of these datasets is as follows: \begin{itemize} \item \textit{TRECVID-VTT'16}~\citep{Awad2016TRECVIDHyperlinking} consists of 2.000 Twitter Vine videos randomly selected.
 Each one with a duration of approximately six seconds.
 Eight annotators made the textual descriptions.
 For each video, two annotations were made by two different annotators, for a total of 4.000 textual descriptions, divided into two sets.